 Luxury resale is contentious business.
-According to Chanel, which filed a strongly-worded lawsuit against What Goes Around Comes Around last month, the well-known vintage retailer is selling a significant array of second-hand Chanel goods, some of which were fake.
-Maybe even more troubling for the 109-year old Paris-based brand: The way in which What Goes Around Comes Around is allegedly piggybacking on the reputation and appeal of Chanel, one of the most esteemed fashion houses in the world, for its own financial gain.
+According to Chanel, which filed a strongly-worded lawsuit against What Goes Around Comes Around in March and another against The RealReal in November, at least some of the significant array of second-hand Chanel good being peddled are fake.
+Maybe even more troubling for the 109-year old Paris-based brand: The way in which the luxury resellers are allegedly piggybacking on the reputation and appeal of Chanel, one of the most esteemed fashion houses in the world, for its own financial gain.

-The lawsuit, which is currently underway in federal court in New York, sheds light on the still-largely-unsettled relationship between luxury brands and resale companies.
-It also serves to boldly embody what no shortage of luxury brands have voiced concerns about behind the scenes.
+The lawsuits, which are currently underway in federal court in New York, shed light on the still-largely-unsettled relationship between luxury brands and resale companies.
+They also serve to boldly embody what no shortage of luxury brands have voiced concerns about behind the scenes.

 To date, “the fear” amongst fashion’s well-established houses “is that we’re cannibalizing their business,” Julie Wainwright, the founder and CEO of The RealReal, told WWD last October.
 Wainwright further held that she suspects brands “might not like [resellers] because maybe they’re not at all comfortable with their products being sold online.”